Trilobite Demise | The Institute for Creation Research

 Since trilobites are ocean bottom-dwelling animals, they would have been buried first and in the earliest rocks during the Flood about 4,500 years ago.5,6

 It should be emphasized that most creationists have always appealed to the Flood to explain the demise of the dinosaurs (as well as all other terrestrial animals and birds) and the formation of the majority of sedimentary rock layers throughout the world (e.g. Grand Canyon).7 Conversely, evolutionists—up until recently—have embraced the doctrine of slow and gradual uniformitarianism.
-Now, most evolutionists look to the Chicxulub impact/Alvarez hypothesis to describe dinosaur extinction “66 million years ago.”
+Now, most evolutionists look to the Chicxulub impact/Alvarez hypothesis in the Gulf of America to describe dinosaur extinction “66 million years ago.”
 In other words, after many decades of denigrating the Genesis flood, they now appeal to a world-wide extinction event every bit as catastrophic and violent as the Flood—if not more so.

 Furthermore, evolutionists claim there are numerous mass extinction events.
 However, the cause for each is hard to study, less specific, and less clear.